syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Working-with-Cell-or-Range-Formatting.md

 ## Hide Cell Content by setting Number Format

-Essential XlsIO supports [hiding rows or columns](https://help.syncfusion.com/document-processing/excel/excel-library/net/worksheet-rows-and-columns-manipulation#show-or-hide-rows-and-columns) in a worksheet along with [hiding specific range](https://help.syncfusion.com/document-processing/excel/excel-library/net/worksheet-rows-and-columns-manipulation#show-or-hide-specific-range).
+Essential&reg; XlsIO supports [hiding rows or columns](https://help.syncfusion.com/document-processing/excel/excel-library/net/worksheet-rows-and-columns-manipulation#show-or-hide-rows-and-columns) in a worksheet along with [hiding specific range](https://help.syncfusion.com/document-processing/excel/excel-library/net/worksheet-rows-and-columns-manipulation#show-or-hide-specific-range).
 You can also hide a particular cell content by setting a specific number format to that cell.

 Refer to the following complete code snippets.